 Pregnancies or appreciable weight loss can result in sagging of the abdominal skin and weakening of the abdominal muscles.
-Abdominoplasty, better known as a tummy tuck, is a surgical procedure that removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
+Tummy Tuck - Abdominoplasty is a surgical procedure that removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
 Through this process some stretch marks can also be removed.

 Tummy tuck operations vary in scope and are frequently divided into categories:

 Complete abdominoplasty (Tummy Tuck) begins with a long incision in the groin area, from hip to hip, and there is a second incision that separates the navel from surrounding tissue.
 After the incisions are made, the abdominal skin is separated from the fat and muscle below.
 The abdominal wall is then pulled and sewn together to tighten the muscles and make the waistline narrower.
 Excess skin is also removed.

 Partial Tummy Tuck involves a shorter incision and the navel may not be moved.